jorge-barroso/linux-manga-downloader/README.md

   * links
   * libnotify

-These dependencies are needed to download the manga and to show you the windows and notifications so it's important for you to install every one
+These dependencies are needed to download the manga and to show you the gui and notifications so it's important for you to install every one.

+Nevertheless, the new function, PDF DOWNLOAD, requires of an extra dependency:
+ * imagemagick

+With imagemagick you can download your manga directly on a pdf file which could be better for you to read your favourite manga.

 # Installation: